 Operationally fielded since 2004, C2BMC supports continuous operations 24 hours a day, seven days a week, 365 days a year.
-Linking regional, theater and national commands into a single strategic command & control weapon system, C2BMC provides a comprehensive view of the battlespace.
+By linking regional, theater and national commands into a single strategic command & control weapon system, C2BMC provides a global view of the battlespace.
 This enables commanders at all levels to systematically plan, collectively see and dynamically manage designated networked sensors and weapons systems to achieve global and regional mission objectives.